run-llama/llama-hub/llama_hub/llama_packs/deeplake_deepmemory_retriever/README.md

 # DeepLake DeepMemory Pack

-This LlamaPack inserts your data into deeplake and insantiates an deepmemory retriever, which will use deepmemory during runtime to increase RAG's retrieval accuracy (recall)
+This LlamaPack inserts your data into deeplake and insantiates a [deepmemory](https://docs.activeloop.ai/performance-features/deep-memory) retriever, which will use deepmemory during runtime to increase RAG's retrieval accuracy (recall).

 ## Usage